qiangallo/Yelp_Sentiment_Analysis/README.md

 THE 2023 US CENSUS DATA
 - This data is also open-source just like the Yelp API
 - use the following link to acess the dataset: https://www.census.gov/data/tables/time-series/demo/popest/2020s-total-cities-and-towns.html
-- this should be under the labled under 'Vintage 2023' with the subheading 'City and Town Population'
+- this should be labled under 'Vintage 2023' with the subheading 'City and Town Population'

 // QUICK SUMMARY OF THE RESEARCH PROJECT //